tupol/spark-utils/docs/spark-app.md

 /**
  * Trivial trait for executing basic Spark runnable applications.
  *
- * @tparam Context the type of the application context and configuration class.
+ * @tparam Context the type of the application context class.
- * @tparam Result The output type of the run method.
+ * @tparam Result The output type of the run function.
  *
  */
 trait SparkApp[Context, Result] extends SparkRunnable[Context, Result] with Logging {

   /**
    * This is the key for basically choosing a certain app and it should have
-   * the form of '_APP_NAME_....', reflected also in the configuration structure.
+   * the form of 'APP_NAME_....', reflected also in the configuration structure.
    *
    * By default this will return the simple class name.
-   *
-   * @return
    */
   def appName: String = getClass.getSimpleName.replaceAll("\\$", "")

   /**
-   * This method needs to be implemented and should contain all logic related
+   * This function needs to be implemented and should contain all logic related
    * to parsing the configuration settings and building the application context.
    */
   def createContext(config: Config): Context

   ....
 }
 ```

 Using this API is fairly easy, and it comes down mainly to defining and implementing two functions:
- - `run` method inherited from the [`SparkRunnable`](spark-runnable.md) trait;
+ - `run()` function inherited from the [`SparkRunnable`](spark-runnable.md) trait;
- - `createContext` method that creates the application configuration out of the given
+ - `createContext()` function that creates the application configuration out of the given
     [Typesafe `Config`](https://github.com/lightbend/config/blob/master/config/src/main/java/com/typesafe/config/Config.java)
     instance.